China White Paper: Content

+Despite the distance and broad differences in background which separate China and the United States, our friendship for that country has always been intensified by the religious, philanthropic and cultural ties which have united the two peoples...

 The letter went on that "the religious, philanthropic and cultural ties which have united the two peoples, and has been attested by many acts of good will over a period of many years, including the use of the Boxer indemnity for the education of Chinese students, the abolition of extraterritoriality during the Second World War, and our extensive aid to China during and since the close of the war," and that the United States maintained the doctrine of the Open Door, such as respect for the administrative and territorial integrity of China, opposition to any foreign domination of China.
-The Letter advised that the "Chinese people should be given time to develop those political institutions which would best meet their needs in the modern world."
+The Letter advised that the Chinese people "should be given time to develop those political institutions which would best meet their needs in the modern world".
 The "causes" of China's revolution were "unbearable pressure upon the land" and the "impact of the West."

 Acheson wrote that the Chiang's Nationalist government had lost the confidence of its own troops and the Chinese people, and that as a result its defeat in the Chinese Civil War was therefore something that the United States could not have prevented.
 The letter continued that the Communists had "foresworn their Chinese heritage" and "publicly announced their subservience" to Russia (the Soviet Union).
 This rhetoric may well have been calculated to shame the new leadership into relating, as behind the scenes Acheson realistically expected that the United States would "wait for the dust to settle," then extend diplomatic recognition to the new government.
 The white paper calculated that the Truman administration had provided $3 billion in aid to the Nationalist government during the Chinese Civil War.